Skip to content

 Strings can have the following statuses:

-• Plural forms untranslated - partially translated (if some of the plural forms are not translated)
+• - partially translated (if some of the plural forms are not translated)

-• Plural forms unapproved - partially approved (if some plural forms are not approved)
+• - partially approved (if some plural forms are not approved)

-• Hidden - hidden (visible only for project managers and proofreaders)
+• - hidden (visible only for project managers and proofreaders)

 There also might be the following icons besides strings:

-• With Comments - the string has comments from contributors
+• - the string has comments from contributors

-• With Issue - the string has an unresolved issue
+• - the string has an unresolved issue

-When translating the content of an HTML, XML, TXT, DOCX, XLSX, HAML, Web XML, Markdown, MDX, DITA, FLSNP, Wiki, ADOC, Coffee, FTL, JS, TS, and FTLH file formats, a list of strings is displayed as a file preview (i.e., WYSIWYG).
-The string status is indicated by the following colors:
+When translating the content of an HTML, XML, TXT, DOCX, XLSX, HAML, Web XML, Markdown, MDX, DITA, Wiki, ADOC, Coffee, FTL, JS, TS, and FTLH file formats, you can toggle a bottom panel (for Side-by-side and Multilingual modes) to see a file preview (i.e., WYSIWYG).
+For Comfortable mode, the file preview is displayed by default when working with the formats mentioned above.

 • Red - untranslated